…lifted from rewards I used on Palfish

-There are lots of different rewards for kids on Palfish: step by step drawing, collecting stickers in sticker books, magnets, and lots of fun interactive games too!
+There are lots of different rewards for kids on Palfish: step-by-step drawing, collecting stickers in sticker books, magnets, and lots of fun interactive games too!
 Another fun Palfish reward, playing games with the kids, can also be used to break up lessons or act as an extension.
-If the student zooms through the lesson, games like pulling up a maze to complete, or a crossword puzzle, or a trace by number, can be a great ESL extension activity.
+If the student zooms through the lesson, games like pulling up a maze to complete, a crossword puzzle, or a trace by number, can be a great ESL extension activity.

 Great Rewards for Teaching Online

 Stars and Stickers!